FICTURE7/CoCSharp/README.md

 ## Compiling
 The simplest way to compile CoCSharp is to use Visual Studio and pressing `F6` to build the solution or you could use the latest version of mono to compile CoCSharp.

-Run the following commands to build CoCSharp using mono.
+Run the following commands to build CoCSharp with mono.

-Use git to clone it
+Use a git clone
 ```
 git clone --branch=messy-stuff git://github.com/FICTURE7/CoCSharp.git
 ```